agustif/llm-lmstudio/README.md

 ## Missing features / Known Issues:

-- [x] Add image support on chat for local multi-modal or vision-language models. *(Initial support added.
-Further testing and refinement are needed for robustness across various VLMs and LM Studio versions.)*
 - The reliability and capabilities of image support can vary significantly based on the specific VLM and its implementation within LM Studio.
-- The icons indicating model capabilities (loaded, vision, tools) in `llm models list` may not render correctly in all terminals or may be stripped by `llm`.
-They are more reliably viewed with `llm inspect <model_id>`.